Danny Vargas Serrano

 Danny Vargas Serrano (born 8 July 1979) is a Costa Rican politician serving in the Legislative Assembly of Costa Rica.

 Education

 Serrano graduated from Escuela de Los Lagos de Heredia in 1991, and Colegio de Los Lagos de Heredia in 1996.
-He graduated from University of Castile in 2018, University of Costa Rica in 2011, and University of San José in 2001.
+He graduated from the University of Castile in 2018, the University of Costa Rica in 2011, and the University of San José in 2001.